Mary390-blip/SASS-SCSS-/README.md

-1. Navigated to repository: cd alx-intermediate-frontend
-2. Created new directory: mkdir 0x03-sass_scss
-3. Installed nvm:
+sass
+ # Steps to install SASS on Ubuntu for ALX project 0x03-sass_scss

-   curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.7/install.sh | bash
+ Ran the NVM installation script: curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.7/install.sh | bash

-4. Closed terminal and reopened
+ Exited the terminal using the 'exit' command and reopened a new terminal session.

+ Verified NVM was installed:
+   nvm --version
+   # Output: 0.39.7

-5. Installed Node.js version 20.16.0: nvm install 20.16.0
+Installed the required Node.js version using NVM: nvm install 20.16.0

-6. Installed SASS:
-   npm install sass -v 3.7.4
+Set the new Node version as the active version: nvm use 20.16.0

+ Verified Node and NPM versions: node -v # Output: v20.16.0 npm -v  # Output: 10.8.2

+ Installed SASS globally using NPM with the specific version: npm install -g sass@3.7.4

+ Verified the SASS installation: sass --version
+   # Output: 3.7.4